Updated July 14, 2023

 Sometimes businesses face unforeseen events that significantly impact their operational or financial risk profile.
-The vulnerability of the businesses to any unexpected event is known as the event risk.
+The vulnerability of businesses to any unexpected event is known as the event risk.
 The source of an event risk may be specific to a company or industry or something completely unrelated, such as a natural disaster.
-Some of the examples of event risk pertaining to corporate actions include leveraged buyout, hostile takeover, corporate restructuring, merger &acquisition, etc.
+Some examples of event risk pertaining to corporate actions include leveraged buyouts, hostile takeovers, corporate restructuring, merger &acquisition, etc.

 Example of Event Risk

 Now, let us look at some of the events that happened in the past and see what their economic impact was.